Rice-Field/WingPose/README.md

 # WingPose
 Pose estimation of mosquito wings with deep learning.
-Using an autoencoder architecture, heatmaps can be generated from the image to give the location of keypoints used in the measurement wings.
+Using an autoencoder architecture, heatmaps can be generated from the image to give the location of keypoints used in the measurement of wings.

 ### Prototype